MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 * Visual Studio extension [File Nesting](https://visualstudiogallery.msdn.microsoft.com/3ebde8fb-26d8-4374-a0eb-1e4e2665070c)

+# Architecture

+The test adapter will be made up of three components:

+* The Jasmine runner
+  This will be a node program, that runs a set of Jasmine tests once, and reports the results to the test server.

+* The test server
+  This will be a node program, that runs in the background running the Jasmine runner when needed, and reporting the results to the test adapter.

+* The test adapter
+  This will be the Test Explorer adapter, implementet in C#, that will start a test server for each set of tests, and will respond to events from the test servers by updating the Test Explorer.

 # Set up solution and project

 Create a new "HTML Application with TypeScript" in Visual Studio 2013 called "JasmineNodeJsTestAdapter" (make sure to check `Create directory for solution`).